Skip to content

 Usage

-To use custom SQL, simply call the above method and pass in a Wrapper object:
+To use custom SQL, simply call the method above and pass in a Wrapper object:

 QueryWrapper<User> queryWrapper = new QueryWrapper<>();